Schreiber-und-Freunde/porky/README.md

 * add safety to recurring tasks
 * code less
 * connect to databases
+* synchronize your layout by pushing a button
 * extend the possibilities of Adobe's ExtendScript